lydiamae/coding-club-website/README.md

 # Group (WIS) Website

-This project aims to serve as a public-facing website for a group or club at a university, so that anyone interested in the group a place to get more information and/or contact the organization.
+This project aims to serve as a public-facing website for a group or club at a university, so that anyone interested in the group has a place to get more information and/or contact the organization.

 ## Features